spoddutur/my-notes/solr3.md

 4. Similarly Dismax Query for term Cancer is computed  ```(title:Cancer | tags:Cancer)```
 5. Now the final step of combining both Dismax queries: ```+((title:Chemotherapy | tags:Chemotherapy) (title:Cancer | tags:Cancer))```.
 Here, we perform **SUM of (Chemotherapy DISMAX Score) and (Cancer DISMAX Score)**

+#### So far we've seen how scoring is done for dismax query.
+Now, with this knowledge, let's further deep dive to understand as to why could there be 100's of good tag field matches before good title field matches.

+For this, we should understand the nature of dismax when applied on diverse fields.
+If dismax is applied on GRE and TOEFL score fields, results will always be sorted by GRE score and not by TOEFL because we can pretty much guarantee that: max(GRE(student), TOEFL(student)) == GRE(student).
+So, there'll be 100's of good GRE score students before good TOEFL score students.
+So, the diversity of fields used in query could lead to one field's score dominating search results.

+The same thing can happen with ```tags``` and ```title``` fields where tags scores will be by default higher over title scores.
+This is because, for text-based fields, field-length plays an important role in tf-idf score.
+Shorter the text, higher the score.
+- **tags** field is very terse and pointed capturing aboutness of the document.
+- **title** field is more like short text.
+So naturally, ```tags``` field matches can be scored higher over ```title``` field.